amilkov3/prelude-utils/README.md

 ## Future work

+Obviously we have a dependency on `cats`.
+When
+Scalaz 8 comes out there'll be `prelude-scalaz` and `prelude-cats` modules

-The code for these is actually already written
+In addition, there will be modules for specific technologies/use cases (The code for these is actually already written)
 * `prelude-mongo` - a nice functional wrapper around the Casbah driver
 * `prelude-geo` - functional wrapper around `jgeohash`, a